Blockchain Technology: Transparency, Traceability And Food Safety

 In October 2016, Walmart conducted a pilot study (called the Hyperledger Project) designed to make pork products in China safer by tracking swine/pork shipping information, including farm origination details, batch numbers and storage temperatures on a secure blockchain.
 Frank Yiannis of Walmart reported that the safer conditions resulting from a more transparent, accurate record of supply chain transactions on a blockchain could create benefits including safer food, enhanced consumer trust, enhanced flow to provide fresher products to customers, fresher and faster deliveries that could reduce food waste in the home, and more.4

 Blockchain is a digital ledger technology (i.e., an electronic book-keeping system) that locks in shipment details (data points are captured, stored, transferred, and accounted for) and value flow at each point in the supply path.
-It offers a new way to track items or transactions using a shared digital “ledger” that is significantly more efficient than the current method for logging and sharing such information.5 Blockchain technology is being used to increase transparency in the trading of Bitcoin (a cryptocurrency); four banks, UBS Group and IBM for global goods trade; two companies that buy and sell oil; the government of Ukraine to manage cropland; and a Chinese company growing/processing beef in the US6, 7, 8.
+It offers a new way to track items or transactions using a shared digital “ledger” that is significantly more efficient than the current method for logging and sharing such information.5 Blockchain technology is being used to increase transparency in the trading of Bitcoin (a cryptocurrency); by four banks, UBS Group and IBM for global goods trade; by two companies that buy and sell oil; by the government of Ukraine to manage crop-land; and by a Chinese company growing/processing beef in the US6, 7, 8.

 Three problems in the food value chain that blockchain could help solve are: (a) traceability and food safety, (b) price discovery, and (c) food waste reduction.
 Because of its ability to improve traceability, blockchain lends itself to improving food safety both from a preventive standpoint as well as drastically reducing reaction time in the case of a recall.9 IBM is working with Walmart, Nestle, Tyson, Unilever and McCormick to identify ways they can incorporate blockchain; the technology is a big selling point for the global food industry to identify food fraud by identifying fraudulent ingredients and to trace the source of contamination during product recalls.
 In most food-supply chains, it might take weeks to figure out where it went from source to destination, and in some cases, the source may not be known.
 On a blockchain it takes just seconds.7